unblinking/www.unblinkingbot.com/index.md

 If you ask it for a snapshot of a surveillance camera, it provides the image in the chat.

-Documentation is available via the wiki:
+Documentation, such as installation instructions, is available via the wiki:

 - [unblinkingBot wiki](https://github.com/nothingworksright/unblinkingbot/wiki) (for amd64 systems)
 - [unblinkingPi wiki](https://github.com/nothingworksright/unblinkingbot_pi/wiki) (for armv7hf systems, like Raspberry Pi)